-Background Muppets (non-speaking) 80s Robot, a hippopotamus, Alphonso D'Abruzzo, Andy and Randy Pig, Angel Marie, Annie Sue, Babies, Barbershop Cactus Quartet, Beautiful Day Monster, Behemoth, Bobby Benson, Bubba the Rat, Bull, Camilla the Chicken, Captain Pighead, Carter, Chickens, Chip, Crazy Harry, Cue Card Monster, Cynthia Rose, Dr. Julius Strangepork, Droop, The Flying Zucchini Brothers, Frackles, Frogs, Geri and the Atrics drummer, Gloria Estefan (penguin), Gramps, Howard Tubman, J.G., Link Hogthrob, Lips, Luncheon Counter Monster, Marvin Suggs, Maxine, Mildred Huxtetter, Mo Frackle, Muppaphones, Muppets Tonight Writers, The Mutations, The Newsman, Nigel the Conductor, Nigel (Muppets Tonight), Old Tom, Penguins, Pigs, Pops, Quongo, Rabbits, Rats, Shark, Sheep, Singing Food, Snowths, Spamela Hamderson, Thingy-Thing, Thog, Trumpet Girl, Uncle Deadly, Wayne and Wanda, Whatnots, Yolanda Rat, Zippity Zap
+Background Muppets (non-speaking) 80s Robot, Alphonso D'Abruzzo, Andy and Randy Pig, Angel Marie, Annie Sue, Armadillo, The Babies, Black Dog, The Barbershop Cactus Quartet, Beautiful Day Monster, Behemoth, Bertha, Bill, Blind Pew, Blustering Bellowpane, Bobby Benson, Bubba the Rat, Bull, Bunny, Calico, Camilla the Chicken, Captain Pighead, Carter, Chickens, Crazy Harry, Croaker, Crocodile, Cue Card Monster, Cynthia Rose, Dead Tom, Debbie, Doglion, Dr. Julius Strangepork, Droop, The Early Bird, Flaubert, The Flying Zucchini Brothers, Frackles, Frogs, Geri and the Atrics drummer, Ghosts, Gil, Gloria Estefan (penguin), a Goat, Happy Yellow Creature, a hippopotamus, Hobos, Howard Tubman, Iguana, James Bobin Muppet, J.G., Leprechauns, Link Hogthrob, Lips, Luncheon Counter Monster, Manolo and Carlo Flamingo, Marvin Suggs, Maxine, Mildred Huxtetter, Mo Frackle, The Muppaphones, Muppets Tonight Band drummer, Muppets Tonight Writers, The Mutations, The Newsman, Nigel (Muppet Show), Nigel (Muppets Tonight), Norman (ram), Old Tom, One-Eyed Jack, Ozzie, Penguins, Pigeon, Pigs, Pops, Quongo, Rabbits, Rats, Shark, Sheep, Skulls, Singing Food, Snowths, Spamela Hamderson, Spotted Dick, Thog, Trumpet Girl, Turkey, Uncle Deadly, Walleye Pike, Wayne and Wanda, Whatnots, Yolanda Rat, Zippity Zap

-Sesame Street Characters (speaking) Abby Cadabby, Bert, Big Bird, Cookie Monster, Count von Count, Elmo, Ernie, Grover, Herry Monster, Murray Monster, Oscar the Grouch, Snuffleupagus, Telly Monster, Zoe
+Sesame Street Characters (speaking) Abby Cadabby, Bert, Big Bird, Cookie Monster, Count von Count, Elmo, Ernie, Grover, Herry Monster, Murray Monster, Oscar the Grouch, Mr. Snuffleupagus, Telly Monster, Zoe